mehulagg/gitlab/doc/integration/jenkins.md

 1. Click **Access Tokens** in the sidebar.
 1. Create a personal access token with the **API** scope checkbox checked.
 For more details, see [Personal access tokens](../user/profile/personal_access_tokens.md).
-1. Record the personal access token's value, because it's required in [Configure the Jenkins server](#configure-the-jenkins-server).
+1. Record the personal access token's value, because it's required in [Configure the Jenkins server](#configure-the-jenkins-server) section.

 ## Configure the Jenkins server

-Install and configure the Jenkins plugins.
-Both plugins must be installed and configured to authorize the connection to GitLab.
+Install and configure the Jenkins plugin.
+The plugin must be installed and configured to authorize the connection to GitLab.

 1. On the Jenkins server, go to **Manage Jenkins > Manage Plugins**.